 From 11:00PM PDT on Friday, July 1 until 5:00AM PDT on Saturday, July 2, the Shmoop engineering elves will be making tweaks and improvements to the site.
 That means Shmoop will be unavailable for use during that time.
 Thanks for your patience!

 Bring on the tough stuff - there’s not just one right answer.

-- Romeo and Juliet are the most famous pair of lovers in Western literature, but is their love real, or is it just infatuation?
-Some people claim that Romeo and Juliet are just melodramatic teenagers.
-Others argue that the Romeo and Juliet's love is the kind of love everyone should aspire to find.
+Romeo and Juliet may be the most famous pair of lovers in Western literature, but, seriously: is their love real, or is it just infatuation?
+Are they just melodramatic teenagers, or are they a model of romantic love?
 What proof does the play provide that their love is "real love," not just infatuation?

-- "Youth in this play is a separate nation," scholar Frank Kermode writes of Romeo and Juliet.
 How is the world of the young people in the play—Romeo and Juliet, Mercutio, Benvolio, and Tybalt—different from the world of their parents and mentors?
 In what ways do the young adopt the beliefs of the old, and in what ways do they ignore them or fight against them?
 Should Romeo and Juliet's relationship be viewed as a rebellion of the young against the old?
-Should the world of the young, and its values, or the world of the old, and its values, bear more of the blame for their tragedy?
+In other words, is this play's motto, "Kids these days," or "Move over, Grandpa?"

-- What responsibility should the Nurse and the Friar bear for the play's tragic ending?
+Is it really all the fault of the Nurse and Friar?
 The Prince announces that "some shall be pardoned and some punished."
 Do either the Nurse or the Friar deserve punishment?
 Who else, in your opinion, might bear some responsibility for the two lovers' deaths?